lautanal/quicksort/documentation/dualpivot.md

 <img src="png/dualpivot.png" width="750">

-In dual pivot quicksort, any two elements of a table can be selected as pivot elements.
-For example the first and the last element of the set can be selected as pivot elements.
-These are marked with P1 and P2 (figure), of which P1 is the smaller element.
+In dual-pivot QuickSort, the first and last elements of the array can be chosen as pivot elements, denoted as P₁ and P₂ (Figure), where P₁ is the smaller pivot.

-The set to be sorted is reviewed and its elements are divided into three subsets.
-Items smaller than P1 are placed at the beginning of the array.
-Elements larger than P2 are placed at the end.
-Elements that are between or equal in size to the pivot elements are placed in the middle (Yaroslavskiy, 2009).
+The array is traversed, and its elements are divided into three subarrays.
+Elements smaller than P₁ are placed at the beginning of the array.
+Elements larger than P₂ are placed at the end.
+Elements that fall between the two pivots or are equal to them are placed in the middle (Yaroslavskiy, 2009).

-The three subsets obtained in this way are processed recursively with the same algorithm until the whole array is in order.
-Yaroslavskiy's partitioning algorithm of two pivot elements is described below in pseudocode.
+These three subarrays are then processed recursively using the same algorithm until the entire array is sorted.
+Below is the pseudocode for Yaroslavskiy’s dual-pivot partitioning algorithm.

 <img src="png/dualpivotpseudocode.png" width="750">